What are the best places for snorkeling in Palawan?

 There’s not a lot of marine life at this Palawan snorkeling spot, but you will encounter shrimps, gobies, groupers, and barracudas.

 Tip: During peak season when there are lots of visitors, the entrance to Barracuda Lake can get very crowded.
-It is therefore advised to leave your things on the boat and only bring your swimming gear, as there is no place to put your bags inside the lake.
-This only goes for Barracuda Lake as Kayangan Lake has a long wooden platform and some seating area.
+Leave your belongings on the boat and only bring your swimming gear.

 7. Smith Coral Garden